 How to get there: From the Tree Tunnel at Fort Canning Park, the closest MRT station is Bras Basah (CC2) on the circle (yellow) line.
 Take the subway to Bayfront (CE1) on the circle (yellow) line.
 You will have to switch the subway train at Promenade (CC4).

 10, 11, & 12.
 See all the highlights of Gardens by the Bay

 Perhaps one of the most magical places in Singapore is Gardens by the Bay.

-The large outdoor space has many types of gardens, including the Cloud Forest and Flower Dome.
+The large outdoor space has many gardens, including the Cloud Forest and Flower Dome.
 The paid exhibits have indoor tropical plants and blooming flowers under the two beautiful domes.
 Purchase advanced tickets for both domes so you can avoid the queue.

 Have an early dinner at Satay by the Bay, a hawker centre at Gardens by the Bay.
 Get a myriad of food including delicious satays!

 How to get there: Gardens by the Bay is next to Marina Bay.
 Walking is definitely the way to go.